superfly/docs/flyctl/cmd/flyctl_volumes_create.md

       --require-unique-zone         Require volume to be placed in separate hardware zone from existing volumes (default true)
   -s, --size int                    Size of volume in gigabytes (default 3)
-      --snapshot-id string          Create volume from a specified snapshot -y, --yes                         Accept all confirmations
+      --snapshot-id string          Create volume from a specified snapshot --vm-cpu-kind string          The kind of CPU to use ('shared' or 'performance') --vm-cpus int                 Number of CPUs
+      --vm-memory int               Memory (in megabytes) to attribute to the VM --vm-size string              The VM size to set machines to.
+See "fly platform vm-sizes" for valid values -y, --yes                         Accept all confirmations
 ~~~